nsnam/ns-3-dev-git/doc/installation/source/system.rst

 NetAnim animator
 ================

-The `Qt <https://www.qt.io>`_ qt5 development tools are needed for NetAnim animator;
+The `Qt5 or Qt6 <https://www.qt.io>`_ development tools are needed for NetAnim animator.
-qt4 will also work but we have migrated to qt5. qt6 compatibility is not tested.

 PyViz visualizer
 ================